Birdwatching in Big Bear Lake: Bluff Lake, Bald Eagles & the Pacific Flyway

 Key Info Details

-Best For Bald Eagles (Nov–Feb), Osprey (May–Sep), waterfowl, mountain songbirds
+Best For Bald Eagles (late Nov–early Apr; resident pair year-round), Osprey (spring–early fall), waterbirds, mountain songbirds

-Best Season November–February (Eagles), May–September (Osprey + songbirds)
+Best Season Late November–early April (Eagles), spring–early fall (Osprey + migrants)

-Species Count 250+ recorded (eBird, Big Bear Valley)
+Species Count 250+ reported in the Big Bear region

 🦅 Birdwatching Gear | Explore Big Bear

-Why Big Bear is California's Best Mountain Birding Spot
+Why Big Bear Works So Well for Mountain Birding

 Top Birding Hotspots